-Examines fundamentals of psychometric properties of assessment instruments, graphic development, and drawing symbolism.
+Examines fundamentals of psychometric properties of assessment instruments, graphic development and drawing symbolism.
 Introduces art therapy assessments and other projective evaluation tools.
 Legal and ethical issues regarding art therapy evaluations are examined.

-Semester III
+Semester III - Fall

-AR 535 Clinical Art Therapy II (3)
+AR 535 Clinical Art Therapy II: Practicum (3)

 Examines the application of the Expressive Therapies Continuum and art therapy techniques with different types of psychological disorders.
-Requires 100 hours of observation and participation at a practice site.
-One hour per week supervision as arranged.
+Requires 100 hours of art therapy participation at a practice site, side-by-side with a registered art therapist and a weekly supervision session.
 Supervision fee is charged.